 Regional Medical Director | Baylor Scott Hospital, White Emergency Hospital

 Dr. Thomas Black received his undergraduate degree in Biology from the University of North Texas in 2001.
 He received his medical degree from the University of Texas Medical Branch in Galveston, Texas, where was selected as a member of Alpha Omega Alpha Medical Honor Society and graduated with research honors.
 He then completed his residency at Indiana University Emergency Medicine Residency Program in Indiana.
 As a physician, Dr. Black is board certified in emergency medicine.
-He serves as Regional Medical Director at Baylor Scott and White Emergency Hospitals - a partner of Emerus Holdings Inc. - for the North Texas region.
+He serves as President of Baylor Scott and White Emergency Hospitals - a partner of Emerus Holdings Inc. - for the North Texas region.
 He manages the operations and practice of the group's 65 physicians throughout eight hospitals.
 Dr. Black is also the co-founder and Managing Partner of Napali Capital, a Texas-based real estate firm.

 Veterinarian | Partner at City Vet